erichards52/Master-Project/stepTwo_Benchmark/benchMarkScripts/README.md

 * Reads in outputs from Kaiju (those that have been cut for lineage and tax only)
 * Prints desired outputs

+## taxScriptVir.pl

+* Used in order to return division/kingdom of a tax ID
+* Queries NCBI and prints both the division/kingdom as well as the tax ID
+* Used as part of BenchmarkTableVenn.R originally in order to determine which tax IDs were Viral/Phage and merge frequency/abundance tables in order to retrieve further information.